loighic/proofs/CR_13b--meeting.md

 (M & T) &harr; (&not;P &or; W)<br>
 (S &or; &not;Q) &rarr; (M & W)<br></p>

-Only use one of these premises.
+Only use one of these premises&mdash;and this premise has to be used in your proof.
 You can add whatever other premises you want.
 Everyone in your group should select a different premise from this set.

 Do this with your group, but everyone in your group should have a different proof.